Crackz/makeen-challenge/README.md

 - You would find comments across the codebase that explain how we could improve it (they have 'TODO' prefix)
 - Most of the tests are created by AI, I reviewed them to make sure they cover most of the cases.

+##### API Documentation

+I didn't add it to save time, however you could check any of my public repos to see how I document my APIs [here](https://github.com/Crackz)